TAbdiukov/EntropyVUE/README.md

 # EntropyVUE

-EntropyVUE is a Python-based application that visualizes the entropy of a file.
-It uses Tkinter library for the GUI and requires no outside dependencies,
+EntropyVUE is a Python application that visualizes the entropy of a file.
+Gain insight into spectre and range of entropy in a file.

+EntropyVUE uses Tkinter library for the GUI and requires no outside dependencies,

 ![GUI](.img/gui.png) |
 ---- |